open/close all folders

-A Council agent assigned to investigate the vampire army gathering in Transylvania.
-As a native of the area, Carmen knows much of the local history and folklore (through the two are frequently interchangeable); unfortunately, though she's more than capable of dealing with lone vampires and ghouls, there may be too many undead to tackle alone...
+There's no superstition in my homeland, only a reality: we grow up knowing to fear the night... now the night fears me.An ex-Templar turned Council agent assigned to investigate the vampire army gathering in Transylvania.
+As a native of the area, Carmen knows much of the local history and folklore (through the two are frequently interchangeable).
+Unfortunately, though she's more than capable of dealing with lone vampires and ghouls, there may be too many undead to tackle alone...

 - Action Girl